emcfar/academicplanner/README.md

 Originally developed for Western Seminary, this tool reflects a commitment to practical innovation in higher education—empowering users with intuitive design and data-driven decision support.

-# Outcome & Adoption
-The academic planning worksheet was reviewed and tested by advising staff and other stakeholders, who responded with consistently positive feedback on its usability, clarity, and practical value.
-It served as a functional prototype that directly informed the development of a customized, integrated solution built by the institution’s IT department.

 # Demo
 ![Intro](https://github.com/user-attachments/assets/68ef29b6-0503-4738-b6cf-372eb59393e7)

 # Skills, Strategies, & Tools Implemented
 ## Strategies & Tools Applied
 - Named Ranges
 - Data Validation: Drop-down List